ARM-software/ff-a-acs/README.md

-# Architecture Compliance Suite for Arm Firmware Framework for Armv8-A
+# Architecture Compliance Suite for Arm Firmware Framework for Arm A-profile

-## Arm Firmware Framework for Armv8-A
+## Arm Firmware Framework for Arm A-profile

-*Arm Firmware Framework for Armv8-A (FF-A)* describes a software architecture that achieves the following goals:
+*Arm Firmware Framework for Arm A-profile (FF-A)* describes a software architecture that achieves the following goals:

 1. Applies the Virtualization Extension to isolate software images provided by different vendors.
 2. Describes the interfaces that standardize communication between the various software images.
 This includes communication between images in the Secure world and Normal world.